 I am a Professor of International Affairs and hold the Neal Family Chair.
 I co-direct the Center for International Strategy, Technology, and Policy and the Center for European and Transatlantic Studies, a Jean Monnet Center of Excellence.
 Beyond Georgia Tech, I am co-editor of JCMS: Journal of Common Market Studies.
-I was chair of the European Union Studies Association (EUSA).
+I was chair of the European Union Studies Association (EUSA) (2015-17).

 Before joining Georgia Tech in 2011 I taught at the University of Glasgow in the United Kingdom for 10 years.
 Prior to that I held research posts at the European University Institute in Florence, Italy, and the University of Sussex, outside Brighton in the UK.
 I have also studied or worked in France, Hungary and Russia (then the Soviet Union), as well as taught, given talks or conducted research in a dozen more countries.